madpsy/xpa125b_controller/README.md

 + setrigctlfreq freq=[frequency in Hz] (rigctl only)
 + setrigctlmode mode=[mode] ('mode' depends on radio - rigctl only)
 + setrigctlptt ptt=[0|1] (rigctl only)

+Note: There are no commmands to 'get' current state over serial.
+The reason being all state changes are sent over serial when they occur so you just need to parse them.

 # Valid HTTP POST paths: